COVID-19 Immunisation For 5 To 11 Year Olds

 - call the COVID-19 Vaccination Healthline on 0800 28 29 26 (8am to 8pm, 7 days a week) to make a whānau booking or if you are booking for more than 1 child (interpreters are available)

-- check if your local doctor is offering child vaccinations for their enrolled patients - contact them directly or check on the Healthpoint website
+- check if your local GP clinic is offering child vaccinations for their enrolled patients - contact them directly or check on the Healthpoint website

 What can I expect after my child's COVID-19 vaccine?

-Like all medicines, the Pfizer vaccine may cause side effects in some children.
+Like all medicines, the Pfizer vaccine may cause side effects in some tamariki.
 This is the body's normal response and shows the vaccine is working.

-You can check a Ministry of Health and 'Unite Against COVID-19' pamphlet 'After your child's Pfizer vaccination'.
+You can take a look a the Ministry of Health and 'Unite Against COVID-19' pamphlet 'After your child's Pfizer vaccination'.
 The pamphlet discusses possible side effects and when to seek medical attention.

 What about other immunisations for tamariki during COVID-19?

-Most community locations will provide a whole of whānau approach.
-Children and members of their whānau can have their usual childhood immunisations as well as COVID immunisations and/or boosters.
+Most community locations will provide a whole whānau approach.
+Tamariki and members of their whānau can have their usual childhood immunisations as well as COVID immunisations and/or boosters.
 All vaccinators will have specific training about immunising children.

 Do you have any feedback for KidsHealth?